tuckergs/smb2-smmod/README.md

 testConfig.story.txt changes 1-1 to Planets with ten difficulty, it makes the story-exclusive stages (save for World 10) have 45 seconds (i.e. ID <= 68), and makes all the other stages have 120 seconds.
 This is intended to show you how to specify the time sharing level slots along with the times

+simpleWithNewEntriesConfig.story.txt gives you the regular level order with the new story mode entry format.
+Look at the Melting Pot entry to see how to specify time for the entries.
+See smb2-relmod for more info about new story mode entries

 ## Credits